WDEA Works Foundation Grant for Disabled Surfers

 More information on this fantastic initiative can be found on the Disabled Surfers’ Facebook page here.

-The WDEA Works Foundation
+The are-able Foundation

-WDEA Works Employment Consultant Sharon Lilley presenting a giant cheque on the beach at the latest DSA event
+are-able Employment Consultant Sharon Lilley presenting a giant cheque on the beach at the latest DSA event